 Other things to think about…

 Is wax bad for the environment?

-Although it is cheaper in the long run to buy some wax, a waxing iron and a scraper and do the job yourself, dropping your board in a snowboard/ski store for a wax can mean less wastage.
+Although it is cheaper, in the long run, to buy some wax, a waxing iron and a scraper and do the job yourself, dropping your board in a snowboard/ski store for a wax can mean less wastage.
 Ask at the store how they are going to wax your board.
-The best option is if they have an infMost large ski rental stores will have an infrared waxing machine which uses a minimum of wax which is absorbed deep into the base for a longer lasting job.
+The best option is if they have an infMost large ski rental stores will have an infrared waxing machine that uses a minimum of wax that is absorbed deep into the base for a longer-lasting job.